diceone/vagrant-docker-oracle12c/README.md

 vagrant up will do the following:
 * download CentOS 6.5 and boot up
-* convert into Oracle Linux 6.5
+* convert into Oracle Linux 6.5 https://linux.oracle.com/switch/centos/
-* fix locale warning error
+* fix locale warning
 * install oracle-rdbms-server-12cR1-preinstall
 * install lxc-docker
 * install UEK and make it a default kernel